 |Term||Year||App Deadline||Decision Date||Start Date||End Date|

-These dates reflect the best information available to the GEC but are subject to change.
-Please do not purchase domestic flight tickets based on these dates.
-Individual programs will provide additional information in the fall semester prior to the program.
+The start date and end date listed reflect the dates students are expected to arrive in and depart from the host location and reflect the best information available to the Global Education Center.
+Please do not purchase plane tickets based on these dates.
+Individual programs will provide updates after your acceptance to the program.

 Indicates that deadline has passed